-- A) A bank wire to the Harris Trust & Savings Bank of Chicago for the account of R.J.
-O'Brien & Associates, LLC, Customer Segregated Account 367-171-6.
-The ABA routing number, if necessary, is 071-000-288.
-(Be sure to include your name as it appears on your account agreement and the complete eight (8) digit account number that has been assigned to you); - B) A certified check or cashier's check made payable to R.J.
+- A.) A bank wire to the Harris Trust & Savings Bank of Chicago for the account of R.J.
+O'Brien, Customer Segregated Account 367-171-6.
+The ABA routing, if necessary, is 071-000-288.
+(Be sure to include your name as it appears on your account agreement and also your complete account number); - B.) A certified check or cashier's check made payable to R.J.
 O'Brien.
 If this is a new account, personal checks, money market checks and savings and loan checks may require clearance before you can trade.
-In addition, the originating source of all funds coming into the account must match the name on the account exactly; - C) Transfer of funds and/or existing positions to your account from another firm.
-When transferring an account, please fill out the Account Transfer Form in the back of the Account Application booklet and return it to R.J.
+In addition, the originating source of all funds coming into the account must match the name on the account; - C.) TRANSFER of funds and/or existing positions to your account from another firm.
+When transferring an account, please fill out the Account Transfer Form in the back of this booklet, return it to R.J.
 O'Brien with all other required documents (via your Introducing Broker, if any), and R.J.
 O'Brien will apply positions and funds to your account accordingly.